RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/BU79100G/README.md

 ```
 compatible = "rohm,bd79100g", "ti,ads7866";
 ```
 Using the ti,ads7866 as a fallback ensures that the sensor is working even when driver is optimized to avoid code duplication.
-(Device-tree validation is failing until [this patch](https://lore.kernel.org/all/4907a096eee1f54afae834213cf721b551382d4e.1747203712.git.mazziesaccount@gmail.com/) gets merged).
+(Device-tree validation was failing until [this patch](https://lore.kernel.org/all/4907a096eee1f54afae834213cf721b551382d4e.1747203712.git.mazziesaccount@gmail.com/) was merged).